 /boot/gnumach-1.8-486.gz root=part:2:device:wd0 console=com0

-and update wd0
+update /etc/fstab and update wd0 instead of hd0.

 /dev/wd0s2 / ext2 defaults 0 1